The Purpose of the Blood of Jesus Christ

 Leviticus 17:11 For the life of the flesh is in the blood: and I have given it to you upon the altar to make an atonement for your souls: for it is the blood that maketh an atonement for the soul.

-Modern Medicine Testifies to This
+Modern Medicine Testifies

-Modern medicine acknowledges the truth about the life in the blood.
+The modern medicine acknowledges the truth about the life in the blood.
 Doctors would often recommend blood transfusion to sustain the life of a sick person, especially for someone one who had recently lost plenty of blood.

 The Importance of the Blood According to the Bible

-The Bible says that the blood is meant “to make an atonement for your souls” Leviticus 17:11.
+The Bible says that the blood is meant “to make an atonement for your soulsLeviticus 17:11.
 Therefore, there is no atonement or forgiveness of sin without the shedding of blood (Hebrews 9:22).

 The above is true both in the Old and the New Testaments.
 The Old Testament (OT) was full of the shedding of animals’ blood.
 This was replaced by the New Testament (NT) which was also established by the shedding of blood.
-But this time, that of a special One.
+But this time, a special One.

-On the cross, Jesus Christ paid for our sins by His own life.
-Remember, the life is in the blood.
+Remember, the life is in the blood (Leviticus 17:11), and there is no remission without the shedding of blood (Hebrews 9:22).
 So, Jesus gave His life by shedding His blood.
-And we can have life today by His blood which He willingly shed for us.
+And you can have life today by His blood which He willingly shed for sinners like myself and you.
+You do not have to take my words for it, just listen the Bible:

 Matthew 26:28 For this is my blood of the new testament, which is shed for many for the remission of sins.

-Romans 3:23-25 For all have sinned, and come short of the glory of God; 24 Being justified freely by his grace through the redemption that is in Christ Jesus: 25 Whom God hath set forth to be a propitiation through faith in his blood, to declare his righteousness for the remission of sins that are past, through the forbearance of God;
+Romans 3:23-25 For all have sinned, and come short of the glory of God; 24 Being justified freely by his grace through the redemption that is in Christ Jesus: 25 Whom God hath set forth to be a propitiation through faith in his blood, to declare his righteousness for the remission of sins that are past, through the forbearance of God.

-See also: Matthew 20:28; 26:28; John 6:53-56; Romans 5:9; Galatians 3:13; Ephesians 1:6-7; 2:13; Colossians 1:12-14, 20; Titus 2:14; Hebrews 9:12-14; 13:12; 1 Peter 1:2,18-19; 1 John 1:7; Revelation 1:5-6; 5:9; 7:14; 12:11.
+See also: Matthew 20:28; Mark 10:45; John 6:53-56; Romans 5:9; Galatians 3:13; Ephesians 1:6-7; 2:13; Colossians 1:12-14, 20; Titus 2:14; Hebrews 9:12-14; 13:12; 1 Peter 1:2,18-19; 1 John 1:7; Revelation 1:5-6; 5:9; 7:14; 12:11.

 The sacrifice of Christ was the ultimate sacrifice for sin and the only means of reconciling man with God.
+Because of His blood, we are justified before God when we trust in Him as our personal Savior and Lord.
+God forgives and sets us free from wrath.

 Romans 5:1-2 Therefore being justified by faith, we have peace with God through our Lord Jesus Christ: 2 By whom also we have access by faith into this grace wherein we stand, and rejoice in hope of the glory of God.